If you like

 Below is a very nicely cut from the Four Peaks Mine near Phoenix.
 Amethyst is another gem valued since ancient times, and displays a vivid purple color.

+In the case of Four Peaks Amethyst, the color is described as "Siberian", meaning that it has a reddish hue, and therefore of the world's top quality grade.
 Four Peaks (below) can be seen from most of the Phoenix area on a clear day.
 The mine is located between the third and fourth peaks, from the left.

 Crystals of amethyst occur in extremely old rock.
 They are mined by hand, and transported to the city by helicopter for cutting.